|Name||Illinois Department of Human Services|

 c.
 Budget for current and following fiscal years:

 Three positions, CAP Manager, Administrative Assistant, and clerical are paid 1/3 time for VR.
-One VR Advocate is full-time. e.
+One VR Advocate is full-time.
+Two VR Advocates retired in December 2011. e.
 Summary of presentations made:

 f.
 Involvement with advisory boards:

 CAP is a member of the Illinois State Rehabilitation Council (SRC).
 The SRC meets quarterly with the Director of DRS, and various administrative staff, to receive updates, discuss current issues, work on the needs assessment and the State plan.